 Accumulated Depreciation will appear as a deduction within the section of the balance sheet labeled as Property, Plant and Equipment.

 If a company continues to use equipment past the useful life that was assumed in determining the depreciation, there will be no Depreciation Expense in those additional years.

 A company may depreciate equipment over 10 years on a straight-line basis for its financial statements, but might use an accelerated method of depreciation over a shorter time period on its income tax return?

 Depreciation Expense is sometimes referred to as a noncash expense.

-Both Land and Land Improvements will generally be depreciated.
+Generally, Land and Land Improvements are depreciated.

 Depreciation Expense shown on the financial statements is a precise amount that is continuously refined.